 - Second, continue to repeat the previous step until the end of your social media detox.

-Though you may have to go dumpster diving in the settings secontion of the social media platforms, you can turn off notifications.
+Though you may have to go dumpster diving in the settings section of the social media platforms, you can turn off push notifications.
 Why is this helpful?

 For example, on Instagram when someone likes your picture, you receive a notification.
 But are you going to immediately send that person a direct message to say, thanks for liking my photo?
 No!

-Steps #1-3 for how to take a break from social media focus on helping you break away from social media.
+Steps #1-3 for how to stop social media from running your life focus on helping you break away from social media.
 There are a lot of behaviors and habits we all have around social media, and those keys to success will help you break the cycle so you can start your detox.

 But now that you’ve started the social media detox, how do you keep it going?
-Once you’re on your social media break, here’s how to stay off social media.
+Once you’re on your social media break, here’s how to stay off by breaking your social media habits.

 Our phones are with us all the time.
 They make it easier for us access these apps and that much harder to take a break from social media.
 You can combat that by: